asyncapi/community/BOUNTY_PROGRAM.md

 ## Extension of Bounty Issue's Timeline

-In case of the online absence of the AsyncAPI Maintainer in [Slack](https://asyncapi.slack.com) for a period of more than three working days in a row, all target dates of the Bounty Issue Timeline are increased by one calendar week per each three working days in a row of the online absence of the AsyncAPI Maintainer plus one calendar week.
+In case of the online absence of the AsyncAPI Maintainer in [Slack](https://asyncapi.slack.com) for a period of more than three working days in a row, all remaining target dates of the Bounty Issue Timeline are increased by one calendar week per each three working days in a row of the online absence of the AsyncAPI Maintainer plus one calendar week.
 'Plus one calendar week' period is required because after the AsyncAPI Maintainer has regained a confident online presence in [Slack](https://asyncapi.slack.com), the Bounty Program Participant would have to spend time getting back to the insides of the issue, and nearly unfamiliar at that time their own code.

-In case of unpredicted force majeure circumstances that could not be foreseen and/or are beyond the control of both the Bounty Program Participant and the AsyncAPI Maintainer, the Bounty Issue Timeline can be increased by either a fixed or indefinite amount of time, with a fair explanation in the Bounty Issue's or Pull Request's comments.
+In case of unpredicted [force majeure](https://iccwbo.org/wp-content/uploads/sites/3/2020/03/icc-forcemajeure-hardship-clauses-march2020.pdf) and/or circumstances that could not be foreseen and/or that are beyond the control of both the Bounty Program Participant and the AsyncAPI Maintainer, the Bounty Issue Timeline can be increased by a fixed or indefinite amount of time, with a fair explanation in the Bounty Issue's or Pull Request's comments.

 Communication on the necessity of the Bounty Issue Timeline extension should happen prior to any current milestone of the Bounty Issue's Timeline approaching, with a reflection of the start of such communication in the Bounty Issue's or Pull Request's comments, in case a communication platform other than GitHub is used.